yuzonightly/elk-expansion/README.md

 # elk-expansion
 Discovering the ELK Stack.
-Probably will be a part of this project: https://github.com/yuzonightly/AI-IDS.
+This repository will be a part of this project: https://github.com/yuzonightly/AI-IDS.